Insights & Resources

 Only 15% of insurance consumers want a fully digital experience.
 The other 85% want digital convenience backed by a real person who knows their situation.
 That is exactly the space where technology-forward independent brokers thrive.

-Rental Car Insurance in Ontario: OPCF 27, Credit Cards, and What Actually Covers You
+Rental Car Insurance in Ontario: OPCF 27, Credit Cards, and CDW

 Before you sign the rental agreement, you need to know what your Ontario auto policy actually covers — and what it does not.
 OPCF 27, credit card benefits, and the rental counter CDW each fill different gaps, and getting them confused can leave you on the hook for a five-figure repair bill.